Jaseci-Labs/jaseci/jaseci_ai_kit/jac_misc/jac_misc/cluster/README.md

 ## **3. Get cluster labels**

 We will obtain cluster labels for each text document in this section.
 The output from the previous section is the input here.
-To get cluster lables we are using `cluster.get_cluster_labels`  action.
+To get cluster labels we are using `cluster.get_cluster_labels`  action.

 For clustering with Jaseci there are two algorithms are available. **HBDSCAN** algorithm and the **Kmeans** Algorithm.

 ### **HBDSCAN clustering Algorithm**

 HDBSCAN (Hierarchical Density-Based Spatial Clustering of Applications with Noise) is a density-based clustering algorithm that seeks to identify clusters of varying densities in a dataset.
 It constructs a hierarchy of clusters by recursively partitioning data points based on their local density and connectivity.
 The algorithm automatically determines the number of clusters and identifies noise points as well.
 HDBSCAN has been shown to be effective in identifying clusters of varying shapes and sizes in high-dimensional datasets.
-It has applications in various fields including image processing, social network analysis, and bioinformatics.
+It has applications in various fields including image processing, social network analysis, and bio-informatics.

 ### **Kmeans clustering algorithm**

 K-means is a popular clustering algorithm used for partitioning a dataset into k clusters, where k is a pre-defined number.
 It works by iteratively assigning each data point to the nearest centroid (mean) and then re-calculating the centroids based on the new cluster assignments.
 The algorithm stops when the cluster assignments no longer change significantly or after a maximum number of iterations.
 K-means is widely used due to its simplicity, scalability, and efficiency in handling large datasets.
-It has applications in various fields including customer segmentation, image processing, and bioinformatics.
+It has applications in various fields including customer segmentation, image processing, and bio-informatics.
 However, it assumes that the clusters are spherical and have equal variance, which may not always be the case in real-world scenarios.

 **Parameters of `cluster.get_cluster_labels`**

-- embeddings: list - This accept list of embedded text features, this is a mandotory field.
+- embeddings: list - This accept list of embedded text features, this is a mandatory field.

 - algorithm: str - By default the value of this is "hbdscan".
-So far jaseci only support `hbdscan` and `kmeans` algorithms for clutering.
+So far jaseci only support `hbdscan` and `kmeans` algorithms for clustering.

-- min_samples: int - This is a mandotory field if only you are using `hbdscan` algorithm.
+- min_samples: int - This is a mandatory field if only you are using `hbdscan` algorithm.
 The minimum number of data points in a cluster is represented here.
 Increasing this will reduces number of clusters.

-- min_cluster_size: int - This is a mandotory field if only you are using `hbdscan` algorithm.
+- min_cluster_size: int - This is a mandatory field if only you are using `hbdscan` algorithm.
 This represents how conservative you want your clustering should be.
 Larger values more data points will be considered as noise
-- n_clusters: int - This is also a mandotory field if only you are using `kmeans` algorithm.
+- n_clusters: int - This is also a mandatory field if only you are using `kmeans` algorithm.
 This defines how many number of clusters you need.

 ```jac
 can cluster.get_cluster_labels;